WFXW: Analog-to-digital conversion

-WFXW (as WXVT) shut down its analog signal, over UHF channel 15, on February 17, 2009, the original target date on which full-power television stations were to transition from analog to digital television under federal mandate (which was later pushed back to June 12).
+As WXVT, WFXW shut down its analog signal on UHF channel 15 on February 17, 2009, the original target date on which full-power television stations were to transition from analog to digital television under federal mandate (which was later pushed back to June 12).
 The station's digital signal relocated from its pre-transition UHF channel 17 to UHF channel 15.